-- Family history – If one of your family members has diabetes, then the chances for you to acquire diabetes increase.
+- Family history / Heredity – If one of your family members has diabetes, then the chances for you to acquire diabetes increase.

-- Obesity – Abdominal fat triggers the fat cells to release pro-inflammatory chemicals, which affects the body’s sensitivity to insulin.
+- Obesity – Abdominal fat triggers the fat cells to release pro-inflammatory chemicals, which affect the body’s sensitivity to insulin.

-- Ethnicity – People belonging to ethnic groups like Hispanic/ Latino Americans, African-Americans, Pacific Islanders, and Alaska natives have a higher chance to get type 2 diabetes.
+- Ethnicity – People belonging to ethnic groups like Hispanic/ Latino Americans, African-Americans, Pacific Islanders, and Alaska natives have a higher chance of getting type 2 diabetes.

 - Polycystic ovary syndrome / PCOS (formation of cysts on the ovaries) – Women with PCOS have an increased risk of insulin resistance and gestational diabetes.